spryker/spryker-docs/docs/scos/dev/features/202005.0/product-information-management/discontinued-products/discontinued-products.md

 title: Discontinued Products
 description: Discontinued Products feature allows Shop Administrators to mark products as "discontinued" and show the customer that the product is no longer available.
 originalLink: https://documentation.spryker.com/v5/docs/discontinued-products
+originalArticleId: 817cb1a6-fb45-4c40-bf4f-4af1196f342c
 redirect_from:
   - /v5/docs/discontinued-products
   - /v5/docs/en/discontinued-products
 ---

 Providing the best cost-performance services and products is the key mission of every B2B company.
 From time to time, a company may decide to discontinue a product.
 By discontinuing a product, the merchant stops producing and supporting a product.
-The [SCOS](https://documentation.spryker.com/docs/en/about-spryker) Discontinued Products feature, allows Back Office users to indicate that products are no longer available in your store with a ‘discontinued’ label.
+The [SCOS](/docs/scos/user/about-spryker/202005.0/about-spryker.html) Discontinued Products feature, allows Back Office users to indicate that products are no longer available in your store with a ‘discontinued’ label.
 Also, shop owners can temporarily deactivate products for a set period of time.
 At the same time, you can offer Alternative Products to your customers to maintain revenues and customer loyalty.